Appearance & Reality > The Lord Jesus Christ > Strong and weak

 9 “Have I not commanded you?
 Be strong and courageous!
 Do not tremble or be dismayed, for the Lord your God is with you wherever you go.”

-At this very important juncture in the history of Israel and the fulfilment of God’s purposes, God stressed the need to be strong and courageous.
-Three times the Lord emphasised to Joshua: Be strong and courageous (vs. 6, 7, 9).
+At this very important juncture in the history of Israel and the fulfilment of God’s purposes, God stressed to Joshua the need to be strong and courageous.
+Three times the Lord emphasised to him: Be strong and courageous (vs. 6-7, 9).

-“Be strong and courageous” is linked to true success.
-The Lord told Joshua: “Be careful to do according to all the law which Moses My servant commanded you; do not turn from it to the right or to the left, so that you may have success wherever you go.”
-Joshua must be strong and courageous and act according to God's instructions and ways and then he will have success.
+In verse 7, we see that success is linked to being strong and courageous.
+It is also linked to obedience to God’s laws.
+The Lord told Joshua: “Be careful to do according to all the law which Moses My servant commanded you; do not turn from it to the right or to the left, so that you may have success wherever you go”.
+Joshua must be strong and courageous and he must act according to God's instructions and ways if he is to be successful.

 Unless we experience the Lord’s enabling, we will not be able to live the life of love, truth and righteousness.
 Consider Romans 7:14-19.